opendilab/DI-orchestrator/docs/developer-guide.md

 ## Programming Specification

-- Logger: logger should use`github.com/go-logr/logr.Logger`, created from`sigs.k8s.io/controller-runtime/pkg/log.DelegatingLogger`.
+- Logger: logger should use `github.com/go-logr/logr.Logger`, created from `sigs.k8s.io/controller-runtime/pkg/log.DelegatingLogger`.
 We have the following specifications
-  - Logger used in each function should be defined as:`logger := ctx.Log.WithName(function-name).WithValues("job", job-namespace-name))`.
-It's helpful for debuging since we can easily locate where the log message is from and what the DIJob is.
+  - Logger used in each function should be defined as: `logger := ctx.Log.WithName(function-name).WithValues("job", job-namespace-name))`.
+It's helpful for debugging since we can easily locate where the log message is from and what the DIJob is.
 Then, DIJob related information is not needed in log message.
   - All the log message should start with lower case letter.
-  -